 Process Connect Publish Interact Transform Teaching and learning Some computers available, existence of basic LAN.
-Use of MS. Word, Excel, and Access applications Use of some Data- Show and smart boards for teaching purposes.
+Use of MS. Word, Excel, and Access applications Use of some Data-Show and smart boards for teaching purposes.
 Financial management Existence of some computers and other hardware accessories uses for the preparation of certain electronic information.
 Use of MS. Word, Excel, and Access.
 Existence of reliable electricity network.
 Computer generated hard copy reports available for key aspects of financial management from bespoke systems and office productivity tools.
 Existence of basic LAN and four in-house systems (National number system, payroll system, a student's salary system, final account closure system).
 Level of user interaction is limited based on user authority and confidentiality of information.
-There has been significant change in technology deployment over the past decade and further significant change is feasible in the short to mid-term.
 Students record management Office productivity tools are used, mainly in standalone mode.
 Elementary information on university courses is published on university website. and there is a basic LAN but bespoke systems remain standalone.
 In-house systems (registration, study& exams, and graduation systems) provide access to database information (read/write), and use of MS Excel and Access University information management MS Access, Excel, Word are used for information collection and storage.
 Reports are made available electronically via email.
-Servers available but no multi-user systems at present.
+Servers available but no multi- user systems at present.
 State/ land and planning management Use of AutoCAD software, MS. Word and Excel Logistics & services management MS Word, Excel available for basic applications.
 Some data is published electronically via Excel spreadsheets.
 Human resources management Office productivity tools are available on a range of computers.
-Personnel information is available electronically within In-house systems. (e.g. Personnel records system) are used interactively, but no LAN available.
+Personnel information is available electronically within the HR function.
+In-house systems. (e.g. Personnel records system) are used interactively, but no LAN available.